kevin-wijaya/AI-Generated-Text-Detection-with-Deep-Learning-Approach-on-Indonesian-Text/README.md

 ```
 pip install -r requirements.txt
 ```
-Install the IndoBERT pretrained model from Hugging Face.
-Please wait, as the model is large and may take several minutes to download :)
+Install the IndoBERT pretrained model from Hugging Face
 ```
 git lfs install && git clone https://huggingface.co/indolem/indobert-base-uncased ./models/indolem/indobert-base-uncased
 ```
-Run the python app.py and enjoy :v
+Run the python app.py and enjoy 😁
 ```
 python app.py
 ```

 ## Usage <a name = "usage"></a>

-To use this web application, follow these steps:
+To use this web application is easy, follow these 3 steps:

 1. **Insert Text**: Enter your text into the textarea provided.
 2. **Detect**: Click on the "Detect" button to process the text and obtain results.